Corbeil Bus Corporation

-Corbeil is a defunct trade name that has been used in bus manufacturing.
+Corbeil Bus Corporation is a former Canadian bus manufacturer headquartered in Saint-Lin–Laurentides, Quebec, that specialized primarily in school buses from 1985 to 2007.
 From 1936 to 1975, J.H.
-Corbeil was a manufacturer of bus bodies; Les Enterprises Michel Corbeil was a body manufacturer that specialized primarily in school buses, opened from 1985 to 2007.
-In 2007, the company was acquired out of bankruptcy by Collins Industries and renamed Corbeil Bus Corporation.
+Corbeil was a manufacturer of bus bodies; In 2007, the company was acquired out of bankruptcy by Collins Industries.
 Serving as the Canadian equivalent of Collins Bus Corporation, manufacturing was shifted from Quebec to Hutchinson, Kansas.

-Prior to its 2007 shift to Kansas, Corbeil manufacturing was located in Saint-Lin–Laurentides, Quebec, Canada.

-Following the 2013 discontinuation of manufacturer Mid Bus, Collins ended the use of the Corbeil name after 2015 in favor of using its namesake brand on its vehicles across North America.
+In the early 2000s, Corbeil built over 2,500 vehicles per year in its facility in Canada.
+Following the discontinuation of the Mid Bus brand name, Collins ended the use of the Corbeil name after 2015 in favor of using its namesake brand on its vehicles across North America.

 History

-1936-1975: J.H.
+1936–1975: J.H.
 Corbeil

 Corbeil traces its roots to 1936, when Joseph Henri Corbeil founded J.H.
 Corbeil.
 Located in St-Lin-Laurentides, the company was a manufacturer of bodies for trucks and buses, shifting to bus body production in 1956.

 Following the 1960 death of Joseph Corbeil, control of J.H.
 Corbeil shifted to his sons, including Michel Corbeil.
 During the late 1960s, the company held nearly two-thirds market share of bus body production in Quebec and eastern Canadian provinces.
 To accommodate increased demand, J.H.
 Corbeil introduced a larger manufacturing facility in St-Lin-Laurentides (next door to the first factory).

-In 1975 J.H.
+In 1975, J.H.
 Corbeil was sold to the Canadian division of Blue Bird, which was converted to manufacture their products under the "Blue Bird Québec" plant name.
 However, due to the reducing demand, the company closed the plant in the early 1980s, and consolidated its operations at their main plant near Brantford, Ontario.